Bomret/funkster-http-accepts/README.md

-# funkster-http-accepts
+# funkster-http-headers-accept

 Funkster is a compositional server library.
-This package contains combinators to parse the HTTP Accept-\* headers of a request.
+This package contains combinators to parse the HTTP Accept\* headers of a request.